Public Health

 At Oxford Brookes we take a global perspective on public health, giving you an insight into the various ways health is influenced in diverse cultures all over the world.

-Oxford Brookes is home to The Prevention Science Group, a body that specialises in studying prevention efforts for physical and psychological health and wellbeing.
+Oxford Brookes is home to The Health Behaviour and Wellbeing research group, an interdisciplinary research team dedicated to investigating the development and impact of prevention efforts for physical and psychological health and wellbeing.

 This interdisciplinary Master of Public Health is a globally recognised qualification that covers a range of disciplines including psychology, sociology, anthropology, medicine and research.